msfninja/schedule/README.md

 **Important: before you can run the server, you need to run the `configure` file.
 Otherwise the node app will exit with an error.
 Go to [this section](#initial-configuration) to get started with the `configure` file.**

-If you're ready, you can initialize the server.
+If you've run the `configure` file and ready to go, you can initialize the server.
 Go to the `server` directory:

 ```bash
 cd server